-Board Risk Commi All Non-Executive Directors

-Commutee members

-Summary terms of reference The BRC is responsible for providing focused management and governance of risk by: Devoting sufficient time to the consideration of risks and issues and ensuring that adequate resources are allocated to the management of risk at The Nottingham.
-Providing adequate levels of oversight to ensure risk management processes and systems are in place and fully operational and monitor the operating effectiveness of risk management processes.
-Establishing and maintaining risk appetite statements and policies for each of
+Board Risk Commi Committee members All Non-Executive Directors Summary terms of reference The BRC is responsible for: ensuring key risks are identified and appropriate steps taken by management to mitigate them; ensuring due consideration is given to all significant matters relating to governance, control, regulatory and compliance issues; monitoring the Group's key risks and controls; ensuring adequate capital and liquidity are maintained to address the Group's key risk exposures, both to ensure regulatory compliance and the achievement of strategic goals; and ensuring all conduct risks together with the operational resilience of the Group are properly considered, again to ensure regulatory compliance and the achievement of fair and proper outcomes for all our members.

-The Nottingham's categories of risk.
 It also oversees, at a high level, the operation of the Internal Capital Adequacy Assessment Process (ICAAP) and Internal Liquidity Adequacy Assessment Process (ILAAP).
 In addition, the BRC monitors The Nottingham's overall capital and liquidity adequacy and exposure to risk.
 Frequency Quarterly

-Board Audit Committee (BAC) Committee members Three Non-Executive Directors Summary terms of reference The BAC considers all audit matters relating to The Nottingham, including systems of internal control, financial reporting, accounting policies and judgemental accounting issues.
-The BAC oversees the work of Internal Audit.
-This includes considering the findings from audit reports and reviewing the progress of management in implementing identified actions.
+Board Audit Committee (BAC) Committee members Three Non-Executive Directors Summary terms of reference The principal role of the Board Audit Committee is providing support to the Board in its oversight of financial reporting and the control environment across the Society.
+The BAC monitors and assesses the effectiveness of the Society's internal audit function, agree and review progress of the annual Internal Audit Plan.
 The BAC considers the scope and planning of external audit activities and recommends to the Board any decisions on the engagement of external auditors for non-audit services.
 Frequency Quarterly with additional meetings to deal with the interim financial statements and Annual Report and Accounts.